turingschool/try-turing/backend-online/welcome-bee-weekend/index.md

 - Mute yourself **unless** you're talking.
 - Keep your camera on during class and breakout sessions; ok to turn off during independent work time
 - Change Zoom display name to first name, last initial, pronouns; ie - Rachel W. (she/her)
-- Use features in the Participants Pane to answer yes/no, raise your hand, or give a thumbs up.
 - You might be sharing your screen with your team at some point during the class -- if you have anything open that you don't want to accidentally share, close or minimize it now.
 - Questions?
 Type into the group chat box and a TA will answer you.
 Avoid direct messages to a TA unless it is a specific issue only to yourself.
 - Disconnected?
 Jump back on!
 If the host or TAs get disconnected, hold tight, and the session will resume shortly.